dsneddon00/Senior_Project-UTU_Cyber_CTF_Series/NanoCherryCTF/README.md

 - Molly-Milk: Queen of Marketing and Grand Oracle of the Cult of Nano.
 Secret crush on Chad-Cherry.
 - www-data: apache service account.
 - Sam-Sprinkles: Backend developer of the main site.
-- Bob-Boba: Head of QA.
+- Bob-Boba: Head of financies.
 Escalate to his privleges from Jex's backdoor.
 - NotSus (Jex): Backdoor account on the system.

 After initial access is gained, privileges will be escalated through gaining a total of three "password segments"